Alleen - Alone

 The idea of using meadowland for a residential development is not new.
-We have also seen a demand arise for other kinds of residential developments than the overregulated VINEX neighbourhoods with their concrete-tiled sidewalks and brick-paved streets.
-A desire for more freedom, also more nature, but especially the desire to live as if on holiday.

-The question arises whether it is possible to retain the atmosphere of the meadows while at the same time developing marketable housing conditions.
-The design created by Bureau B+B and buroKetting investigates how optimally interweaving meadow and habitation can lead to a renewed type of dwelling: the meadow dwelling.
+We have seen a rise in overregulated VINEX neighborhoods consisting of concrete-tiled sidewalks and brick-paved streets.
+This comes from a desire for freedom, nature, but more specifically the desire to live with the feeling of vacation.
+Is it possible to retain the atmosphere of the meadows whilst developing marketable housing conditions?
+The design created by Bureau B+B and buroKetting investigates how intertwining meadow and habitation can lead to a renewed type of dwelling: the meadow dwelling.

-The feeling of being on holiday for the residents is generated by making the actual presence of the meadow clearly felt.
-Some want to experience that feeling alone, others together like at a campsite.
-Two parcelling plans represent these two extremes.
+The feeling of being on vacation is created by elevating the atmosphere and presence of the meadow.
+Some want to experience that feeling alone, others together, such as at a campsite.
+Two plans represent these two extremes.

-You, as an individual, want as little contact with your neighbours as possible.
-You want the feeling that you alone see the broad view of the meadows and can enjoy peace and quiet in your hectic life; this parcelling plan, which is extremely suitable for swampy soil , is based on these ideas.
+You, as an individual, want as little contact with your neighbors as possible.
+You want the feeling that you are alone in experiencing the broad view of the meadows while and can enjoy peace and quiet away from the hectic life; this plan, is based on these ideas.

-‘I ride past the neighbourhood orchard to my home.
+‘I ride past the neighborhood orchard to my home.
 It’s busy in the orchard.
-The trees are hanging full of delicious ripe apples and everyone there is busy collected them.
+The trees are hanging full of delicious ripe apples and everyone there is busy collecting them.
 I ride into our large garden and park my car in the gravel place under an apple tree.
 All the houses stand close together, some almost lean against each other.
-It’s cosy here, I can see that my grandmother is at home because the lights are on.
+It is cosy here, I can see that my grandmother is at home because the lights are on.
 I’ll go for a chat.
-Queen Anne’s lace, dandelions, daisies and wild Chervil grow in the grass as I walk past the neighbourhood campfire to her back door.
+Queen Anne’s lace, dandelions, daisies and wild Chervil grow in the grass as I walk past the neighborhood campfire to her back door.
 Will she be busy preparing her famous apple butter?

-Sitting together around the campfire, living here on the holiday parcel is like being on holiday.
-On breakwaters, these very large parcels on which several houses may be built are suitable for a collective of private clients, or a group of friends or one whole family.
+Sitting together around the campfire, living here on the meadow plot is the same as being on holiday.
+On breakwaters, these very large parcels on which several houses may be built are suitable for a collective of private clients, a group of friends or an entire family.

-With its sloping roof, the house is an archetype of a home, an dwelling icon.
-It also refers to an A-frame house, a tent, a caravan or a hut.
-It is energy- efficient, and its compact, clear shape, whose walls and roof form a unit, can be easily prefabricated.
+With its sloping roof, the house is an archetype of a home, a dwelling icon.
+It refers to an A-frame house, a tent, a caravan or a hut.
+It is energy- efficient, and it’s compact, clear shape, whose walls and roof form a unit, can be easily prefabricated.

 A number of elements are integral to the simple main form.
-The large glass front, covered terrace and pit for an outdoor fire are a continuation of the outdoor living one enjoys on holiday.
+The large glass front, covered terrace and pit for an outdoor fire are a continuation of outdoor living.

 The Nesting jacket

-The nesting jacket has a outer layer made of sheet material such as wood, composite or steel.
+The nesting jacket has an outer layer made of sheet material such as wood, composite or steel.
 Large round holes of different sizes are cut out of the sheet and covered with a rubber plug.
 The plug can be exchanged for a nesting compartment, also made from rubber, that is partially pressed into the wool lining.
 The real enthusiast can order nesting compartments with pockets.
-The made -to-measure pockets are intended for animals that need more space than the thickness of the jacket can provide.
-The pockets are designed at the same time as the timbre frame and made specifically for certain animals.
-They can eventually be combined with kitchen units or a box bed.
+The made -to-measure pockets are intended for animals that need more space than the thickness the jacket can provide.
+The pockets are designed simultaneously with the timbre frame and made specifically for certain animals.
+They may eventually be combined with kitchen units or a box bed.

 - Location: Blokland, Montfoort, Netherlands